Hyper-Local Restaurants: Growing Produce in Your Own Backyard

 Hyper-Local vs. Buying Local

-While buying local is also an environmentally and socially responsible choice, you should always keep in mind that not all local food is created equal.
+While buying local is an environmentally and socially responsible choice, you should always keep in mind that not all local food is created equal.

 As a restaurateur, it is your responsibility to know the origins, treatment, and freshness of the food you serve.
 One of the largest benefits of hyper-local farming is that it guarantees you and your staff will be able to accurately answer food-related questions from customers.
 Additionally, your chef will be able to create more unique and delicious dishes due to an expert understanding of each ingredient and where it came from.

 While opening or transitioning into a hyper-local restaurant might not be the right choice for every foodservice establishment, any movement towards sustainably and responsibly sourced foods is always a step in the right direction.
 With a little patience and experimentation, you can transform unused space into a functional and money-saving endeavor resulting in fresh foods locavores will love.